 Clearly grateful that you’ve told her this, she tells you that of course she can fucking see that.
 But what sort of idiot would want a piece of cloth that only resembles armor?

 You explain that it is likely a way for Imaginative Citizenry to experience the thrill of adventure within the Legion-Guarded Safety of their own home.
 By encouraging you to simply imagine dangerous and life-threatening journeys rather than actually embarking on them, your clever superiors in the Legion have clearly taken a proactive approach to protection.

 Or this.
-Why anyone would take an already-useless scrap of a shirt and meticulously dye a cat onto it?
+Why would anyone take an already-useless scrap of a shirt and meticulously dye a cat onto it?

 You admit the notion confuses you as well, but if your superiors in the Legion saw fit to send it here, you are confident they must’ve had good reason.
 An Imperial Tailor clearly worked very hard to get this shirt’s sleeves to stop halfway down their natural length, and its design is in-line with the Strange and Slightly Effeminate fashion statements popular in elven lands.
 Perhaps they felt a bright and colorful article of clothing would help restore morale to the townsfolk’s poor, recently-impoverished lives.